 Obedience classes can only do so much, and while they can contribute positively to training, dog owners still have to do the bulk of it at home – right from the get-go.
-Worry not, though; these pup training tips are here to help first-time dog owners or those with little experience settle their new furry friend into the family, encouraging good behavioral traits, obedience, and, most importantly, loving bonds.
+If you want to know about all types of pet training, visit dogs-info.net.
+Worry not, though; these pup training tips help first-time dog owners or those with little experience settle their new furry friend into the family, encouraging good behavioural traits, obedience, and, most importantly, loving bonds.

 Reward Success – Don’t Punish Failure

 Rewarding success is more effective than punishing accidents; rewards are the best way to train your pet.
 Offering treats and praise rather than punishment for failure helps dogs learn and be more comfortable with you.

 Punishing and yelling at them for accidents (like going to the toilet indoors during toilet training or chewing) will confuse your dog rather than reinforce the good behavior you want, not to mention it’ll teach them to fear you.

 Crate training your pets can be helpful if you’re a first-time dog owner.
 A crate can provide your dog with their very own safe space they can retreat to whenever they need to relax.
 However, you mustn’t put your dog in their crate as a punishment.
 If you do, they’ll associate it with being bad, and it won’t feel like the safe, secure place it’s intended.